ktmizugaki/intel_nuc_led/README.md

-# Intel NUC7i[x]BN and NUC6CAY LED Control
+# Intel NUC7CJYH LED Control

-This is a simple kernel module to control the power and ring LEDs on Intel NUC7i[x]BN and NUC6CAY kits.
+This is a simple kernel module to partially control the power LED on Intel NUC7CJYH.

-This module is intended as a demonstration/proof-of-concept and may not be maintained further.
-Perhaps it can act as a jumping off point for a more polished and complete implementation.
-For testing and basic manipulation of the power LED and ring LED, it ought to work fine, but use with caution none the less.
-This has only been tested on 4.4.x kernels.
+This module is intended as a proof-of-concept and will not be maintained further.
+Use this on your own responsibility.

 ## Requirements

 Requirements:

-* Intel NUC7i[x]BN and NUC6CAY
+* Intel NUC7CJYH
-* BIOS AY0038 or BN0043 or later
+* BIOS JY0045
 * ACPI/WMI support in kernel
-* LED(s) set to `SW Control` in BIOS

 ## Building